Halium/halium-devices/README.md

+# halium-devices

-This script can automatically configure your Halium tree for building for the specified device.
+This is a collection of local manifests for halium supported devices, it also has a script, that can automatically configure your Halium tree for building for a certain device.

-This repository is supposed to be placed in $REPO_ROOT/halium/devices

-Invoke the script using
+It is recommended to clone this repository into `$REPO_ROOT/halium/devices`.

+### Usage

-`. ./setup <device codename>`
+* `. ./setup <device codename>`

-You can set the number of jobs for repo to use by adding
+You can set the number of parallel repo jobs by adding:

-`JOBS=<number> . ./setup <device codename>`
+* `JOBS=<repo jobs> . ./setup <device codename>`

+Alternatively you can also pass the device codename by environment variable:
+* `DEVICE=<device codename> . ./setup`